bharathssa/Data-Processing---ML/README.md

-# The above document describes about my excercise and practise done on Machine Learning project.
+# The above document describes about my excercise and practice done on Machine Learning project.